Three Things to Consider When Planning a Swimming Pool Installation

 Shape and Size

-When building a swimming pool at your home, the shape and size of your pool is one of the most important features to take into consideration.
-If you are hoping to have a swimming pool in order to exercise, for example, you should consider an oblong pool in which you can swim lengths.
-On the other hand, those looking to have a swimming pool installed for the purpose of recreation and fun may wish to choose a circular, oval or even a figure-of-eight style pool.
+When building a swimming pool at your home, the shape and size of your pool are one of the most important features to take into consideration.
+If you are hoping to have a swimming pool to exercise, for example, you should consider an oblong pool in which you can swim lengths.
+On the other hand, those looking to have a swimming pool installed for recreation and fun may wish to choose a circular, oval, or even a figure-of-eight style pool.
 When it comes to choosing your pool’s shape and size, you should also take a good look at the dimensions of your outdoor space and decide exactly how much of it you’re willing for the pool to take up.

 Installing a swimming pool in your backyard or garden can provide you with years of entertainment and fun and even add value to your home, so make sure that you choose wisely!

 - Garden / Landscaping / Patio — 260

 - Cleaning / Maintenance — 140

 - Floors / Tile / Hardwood — 114